Norm-resolvent convergence for Neumann Laplacians on manifolds thinning to graphs: Introduction

-In the present paper, we are dealing with the most interesting resonant case.
-We show that the Neumann Laplacians $A_\e$ in fact converge in norm-resolvent sense to an ODE acting in the Hilbert space $L^2(G)\oplus \mathbb{C}^N$, where $N$ is the number of vertices.
-The operator to which it converges is in fact the one pointed out in \cite{KuchmentZeng} as the self-adjoint operator which spectrum coincides with the Hausdorff limit of spectra for the family $A_\e$.
-We also obtain a sharp error bound, which in the planar case is $O(\e/|\log \e|)$ and in the case of $\mathbb{R}^3$ is $O(\e)$, where in both cases $\e$ is the radius of the edge domain section.
+In the present paper we are primarily interested in the most non-trivial resonant case (ii).
+We provide a straightforward, alternative to \cite{Post}, proof of the fact that the Neumann Laplacians $A_\e$ in this case converge in norm-resolvent sense to a linear operator acting in the Hilbert space $L^2(G)\oplus \mathbb{C}^N$, where $N$ is the number of vertices.
+The mentioned limiting operator is in fact the one first pointed out in \cite{KuchmentZeng2004} as a self-adjoint operator whose spectrum coincides with the Hausdorff limit of spectra for the family $A_\e$.

+On the technical side, our approach can be seen as a modification of the one developed by us in \cite{ChEK, ChKVZ}, see also \cite{Physics, GrandePreuve, CherKis, CherKisSilva}.
+We specifically point out that the framework originally developed for high-contrast homogenisation admits a natural generalisation to setups where the ``contrast" is achieved by purely geometric means, including (but not limited to) thin networks as in the present paper.
+This seems to widen significantly the range of dimension-reduction type models that are amenable to this kind of analysis and thus to establish a transparent connection between previously unrelated physical contexts, providing for a possibility to develop new types of media in materials science.

+We obtain a better error bound than \cite[Section 6.7]{Post} (and without visiting the ``plumber's shop" of \cite{RSch}).
+Our estimate in the planar case is $O(\e|\log\e|)$ and in the case of $\mathbb{R}^d,$ $d\ge3,$ it is $O(\e).$ Unlike that of \cite{Post}, our method does not allow us to study the full set of asymptotic regimes in (iii).
+This is due to the fact that the argument of our paper \cite{ChEK} is based on the Dirichlet-to-Neumann (DN) machinery.
+There is a possibility to modify the approach by invoking Neumann-to-Dirichlet maps instead, which would have two advantages: one could consider all rates of vertex volume decay in (iii), and certain geometric smoothness requirements could be somewhat relaxed.
+Nevertheless, in this paper we stick with the DN version of the approach, in order to align the exposition with that of \cite{ChEK}.
+The alternative strategy will be followed up elsewhere, both in the present context and in the setting of \cite{ChEK}.

+The above results of course imply the Hausdorff spectral convergence, at the same time yielding a sharp estimate on its rate.
+Moreover, in contrast to \cite{Post}, our approach allows one to consider ``high-frequency" regimes, i.e., setups where the spectral parameter (which in the wave propagation context may represent the square of the frequency) is no longer constrained to a compact set but is still constrained by some negative power of the small parameter $\e$.
+(In non-dimensional terms this corresponds to the wavelength being of the order of some positive power of $\e$).
+This leads to a sequence of ``effective", dimensionally reduced, models of the thin structure, which are sequentially applicable for a set of (asymptotic) frequency intervals.
+The complexity of the dimension reduction process for these models increases along the sequence.
+While an initial result regarding the high-frequency situation is presented below, we postpone the full analysis to a future publication.